instana/nginx-tracing/README.md

   # Propagates the active span context for upstream requests.
   # Without this configuration, the Instana trace will end at
-  # Nginx, and the systems downstream (those to which Nginx
+  # NGINX, and the systems downstream (those to which NGINX
   # routes the requests) monitored by Instana will generate
   # new, unrelated traces
   opentracing_propagate_context;